Beltré, Helton, Mauer and Leyland inducted into the Baseball Hall of Fame - KESQ

 Beltré reached the big leagues just after his 19th birthday and was quickly considered one of the best prospects in sports as a teenager.

-In Beltré’s induction speech, he says he played for his first team at the age of 13 and was a second baseman because his dad told him that’s the position he should play.
+In Beltré’s induction speech, he said he played for his first team at age 13 and was a second baseman because his dad told him that was the position he should play.

 After a teammate asked him to switch and play third base, Beltré obliged and the decision paid off.